NHL faces plenty of issues in planning return to games

 "We're just gathering information just like everybody right now," Blue Jackets general manager Jarmo Kekalainen said on April 20.
 "The safety of the people comes first, and once it's safe and there's a protocol in place and we can come back safely, we're going to do that."

 Not much has changed in the 20 days since Kekalainen said those words, but information has come out in drips and drabs.
-It's clear the NHL wants to finish the season without canceling it, but there are no certainties about how to clear the obvious hurdles ahead:
+It's clear the NHL wants to finish the season without canceling it, but there are no certainties about how to clear the obvious hurdles ahead.

 Location, location, location